fpv-iplab/Differentiable-Task-Graph-Learning/README.md

     - ``ground_truth_task_graphs/``: Contains ground truth task graphs.
   - ``epic-tent/``: A subdirectory dedicated to the EPIC-Tent-O dataset.
 - ``lib/``: Contains external libraries, utilities, and custom modules that the project depends on for task graph learning.
-- ``task-graph-learning/``: Contains all the scripts for task graph learning.
+- ``task-graph-learning/``: Contains all the scripts for run experiments and a guide on how to run them [[LINK](https://github.com/fpv-iplab/Differentiable-Task-Graph-Learning/tree/main/task-graph-learning)]
   - ``DO/``: Contains the scripts to use the Direct Optimization (DO) method for task graph learning.
-  - ``online-mistake-detection``: Contains the scripts for online mistake detection experiments.
   - ``TGT/``: Contains the scripts to use the Task Graph Transformer (TGT) approach for task graph learning.
   - ``baselines/``: Contains the scripts to use the baselines for task graph generation.
+  - ``online-mistake-detection``: Contains the scripts for online mistake detection experiments.
   - ``utils/``: Contains scripts for evaluation.
   - ``video_understanding/``: Contains scripts for video understanding experiments.